RVshare.com

 • Mileage: It is 245.3 miles from Charlotte to Atlanta.

-• Fun Fact: Interstate 85 passes through most of South Carolina's protected land.
+• Fun fact: Interstate 85 passes through most of South Carolina's protected land.
 It was officially completed on August 4th, 1958.

-Top RV Rentals in Charlotte, North Carolina
+Top RV Rentals Near Charlotte, North Carolina

-Nearby National Parks
+National Parks

 As you'll see on RVshare's full guide to national parks, there are a variety of choices that you'll want to add to your road trip itinerary from Charlotte to Atlanta.